Marksman: United States

 The United States has a long tradition of marksmanship going back to its beginnings including the role of common men in its Revolutionary War.
 There are several organizations which promote civilian marksmanship including the Civilian Marksmanship Program which began just after the turn of the 20th century as a government chartered program and the Division of Civilian Marksmanship.
 One of the newest and currently the fastest growing marksmanship programs in North America is Project Appleseed which was started by the Revolutionary War Veterans Association in 2006.
 Shooters who score 210 out of 250 or better on the "Quick and Dirty" Appleseed AQT earn the Rifleman designation and are issued a Rifleman patch.
 Similar to the U.S. military marksmanship ratings of Unqualified, Marksman, Sharpshooter, and Expert (see Marksmanship Badge (United States)), the Appleseed ratings have the same levels, with the exception that instead of "Expert", the equivalent performance level is called "Rifleman".

 The National Rifle Association of America was founded in 1871 to improve the marksmanship of American riflemen.
 Despite it being known contemporarily as a political advocacy organization for gun rights, the NRA continues to host marksmanship competitions and gun sports in the United States.
 A different organization, USA Shooting, organizes American shooting sports at the Olympic level.

 Longest recorded competition rifle shot

 The longest recorded shot in a shooting contest was 3.781 kilometres (2.35 miles), on March 27, 2021 in Barnard, Kansas by an American competitive shooter.
-The bullet flew for 9.4 seconds and hit the upper-left corner of a six-foot square (36 square feet) steel target.
+The bullet flew for 9.4 seconds and hit the upper-left corner of a six-foot square (36 square feet, about 2 square meters) steel target.
 The rifle used was a GA Precision Custom, with a Nightforce ATACR 7-35×56 scope, on a bipod.
 Ammunition was Hornady .338-caliber 300-grain A-Tip.